Starlight-Skull/game-mods/Fallout New Vegas/Prefixer/readme.md

 ![banner](./Images/banner.webp)

-Prefixes the name of challenges, quests and others with the plugin they come from, similar to the (GRA) from Gun Runner's Arsenal.
+Prefixes the name of challenges, quests and anything else with the plugin they come from, similar to the (GRA) from Gun Runner's Arsenal.
 Also suffixes a "+" for recurring challenges.
 Fully configurable.